shmily1012/R2R/py/README.md

 - `GET /v1/models` for model discovery (mirrors the configured R2R models)
 - `POST /v1/chat/completions` for chat responses, including streaming support
 - `POST /v1/embeddings` for vector generation (float encoding only)
+- The default published model id is `ddr4_rag`; override it with `R2R_OPENAI_MODEL_ALIAS` if you want a different name presented to OpenAI-compatible clients.

 All requests reuse the existing R2R authentication headers (Bearer token or `X-API-Key`), so you can connect OpenWebUI as a tool or workspace without extra